 |Fig. 1.
 Failure to connect to source Exchange Server.|

-To minimize the risk of connection errors, we advise to enable trust relationship between the source and target server.
+To minimize the risk of connection errors, we advise enabling trust relationship between the source and the target server.

 Learn more about creating a forest trust on Windows Server 2008 and newer.

 Study the examples below that show the most common server connectivity issues: